Preethika33/atm-console-appplication/README.md

 ## Installation

 1. Ensure you have Java installed on your system.
-2. Clone this repository using `git clone https://github.com/yourusername/repositoryname.git`.
+2. Clone this repository using `git clone https://github.com/Preethika33/atm-console-appplication.git`.
-3. Compile the Java files using `javac Main.java`.
+3. Compile the Java files using `javac atm.java`.
-4. Run the compiled program using `java Main`.
+4. Run the compiled program using `java atm`.

 ## Usage